 Stylishly designed as a double-headed Celtic axe, the wheel can turn and move two 50 tonnes boats 24 metres up or down in under five minutes.
 And thanks to clever engineering, the whole turn takes roughly the same power as eight boiling kettles of water.

-..resulting in smiles and laughs.
+..which resulted in smiles and laughs.

 Eventually, we moved on further east to the Firth of Forth, where are three magnificent bridges.

 Each from a different century, each very cool.

 If you liked this post, you might also like other articles about trips with the University of Dundee societies, such as:

 And if you are interested in more Scottish inventions, why not visit the VA Dundee, they have a great exhibition about influential Scottish design.